-If you have lupus, you may have dry mouth.
+If you have lupus, you may have a dry mouth.
 Your eyes may dry too.
 That’s because some lupus patients develop Sjogren’s syndrome, another autoimmune disorder.
 Sjogren’s syndrome causes malfunctioning of the glands responsible for tears and saliva.
-In some cases, women with lupus may also experience dryness of the vagina

 9. Pulmonary Issues